-A description of TMX Group's operating segments and information on our mission, initiatives, vision, corporate strategy, regulatory changes impacting our businesses, market conditions, and the impact certain macroeconomic factors may have on our business is located in the "Mission, Client First Vision, Sustainable Growth and Financial Objectives", "Our Response to COVID-19 Pandemic", "Initiatives and Accomplishments", "Regulatory Changes", "Market Conditions and Outlook" and "Our Business"
+A description of TMX Group's operating segments and information on our mission, initiatives, vision, corporate strategy, market conditions, and the impact certain macroeconomic factors may have on our business is located in the "Mission, Client First Vision, Sustainable Growth and Financial Objectives",

 3 The "General Development of the Business" section contains certain forward-looking information.
-Please refer to "Caution Regarding Forward-Looking Information" on pages 29 to 31 of this AIF for a discussion of assumptions, risks and uncertainties related to such statements.
+Please refer to "Caution Regarding Forward-Looking Information" on pages 28 to 30 of this AIF for a discussion of assumptions, risks and uncertainties related to such statements.

-4 Information regarding the transaction is set out in the "Initiatives and Accomplishments - Capital Formation - AST Canada transaction" section on pages 5 to 6 of our 2020 Annual MD&A and in Note 3 of the 2020 Annual Financial Statements, which are incorporated by reference into this AIF.
+4 Information regarding the transaction is set out in the "Initiatives and Accomplishments - Capital Formation - AST Canada transaction" section on pages 5 to 6 of our 2021 Annual MD&A and in Note 3 of the 2021 Annual Financial Statements, which are incorporated by reference into this AIF.

-sections on pages 2 to 4, 4 to 5, 5 to 11, 11, 12, and 13 to 26 of our 2020 Annual MD&A, and Notes 3, 4 and 6 of our 2020 Annual Financial Statements, which are incorporated by reference into this AIF.
+"Our Response to COVID-19 Pandemic", "Initiatives and Accomplishments", "Market Conditions and Outlook" and "Our Business" sections on pages 2 to 4, 4 to 5, 5 to 9, 10-11, and 12 to 25 of our 2021 Annual MD&A, and Notes 3 and 6 of our 2021 Annual Financial Statements, which are incorporated by reference into this AIF.